Nanophotonics for pair production: Abstract

 \section{Abstract}

-The transformation of electromagnetic energy into matter represents a fascinating prediction of relativistic quantum electrodynamics that is paradigmatically exemplified by the creation of electron-positron pairs out of light.
+{\bf The transformation of electromagnetic energy into matter represents a fascinating prediction of relativistic quantum electrodynamics that is paradigmatically exemplified by the creation of electron-positron pairs out of light.
 However, this phenomenon has a very low probability, so positron sources rely instead on beta decay, which demands elaborate monochromatization and trapping schemes to achieve high-quality beams.
 Here, we propose to use intense, strongly confined optical near fields supported by a nanostructured material in combination with high-energy photons to create electron-positron pairs.
-Specifically, we show that the interaction between $\gamma$-rays and surface polaritons yields high pair-production cross sections, largely exceeding those associated with free-space photons.
-Our work opens an unexplored avenue toward the generation of tunable pulsed positrons at the intersection between particle physics and nanophotonics.
+Specifically, we show that the interaction between near-threshold $\gamma$-rays and polaritons yields higher pair-production cross sections, largely exceeding those associated with free-space photons.
+Our work opens an unexplored avenue toward generating tunable pulsed positrons at the intersection between particle physics and nanophotonics.}